Her's: Legacy

 On the five year anniversary of the duo's deaths, their families and friends opened the Friends of Her's memorial.
-The fund has aimed to help combat homelessness in Liverpool, United Kingdom, where the two met.
+The fund has aimed to help combat homelessness in Liverpool, where the two met.

-On June 30, 2024, The Rebel Lounge hosted a memorial tribute concert for the two, featuring multiple local musicians.
+On 30 June 2024, The Rebel Lounge hosted a memorial tribute concert for the two, featuring multiple local musicians.
 Proceeds were donated to Friends of Her's.

-On November 8, 2024, Heist or Hit Records released a "Songs of Her's" boxset where all proceeds went towards the memorial fund.
+On 8 November 2024, Heist or Hit Records released a "Songs of Her's" boxset where all proceeds went towards the memorial fund.